gamal1osama/Rag-App/docker/README.md

-# Docker Setup for Production RAG Application
+# Docker Setup for Production RAG System

-This directory contains the Docker setup for the Rag App System, including all necessary services for development and monitoring.
+This directory contains the Docker setup for the Production RAG System, including all necessary services for development and monitoring.

 ## Services